Source: http://gcaptain.com/vlcc-collides-with-giant-msc-boxship-in-singapore-strait

 The supertanker sustained damage to its bow in the collision.
 The MSC Alexandra took the hit at its port quarter, causing a giant hole and the loss of containers overboard.
 Both vessels are in stable condition and anchored in Singapore waters, the MPA said.
 Below is photo showing damage to MSC Alexandra (more incident photos added below):

-ALEXANDRA & lost 10 after contact with tanker DREAM II off last night
+#MSC ALEXANDRA #damaged & lost 10 #containers after contact with #crudeoil tanker DREAM II off #Singapore last night

 The MPA said that prior to the collision its Port Operations Control Centre alerted the Masters of both vessels of the risk of collision.
 An AIS recreation shows the vessels as they collided: